habanoz/tech-feed/_posts/2023-09-30-llama-2-paper-notes.md

 ![llm-evaluations]({{site.baseurl}}/assets/images/llama2-table-14.png)

 - Even with proficient annotators, each write with significant variation.
-- A model fine-tuned on SFT annotations learns this diversity, includingü unfortunately, poor annotations.
+- A model fine-tuned on SFT annotations learns this diversity, including unfortunately, poor annotations.
 - The model’s performance is capped by the writing abilities of the most skilled annotator.
 - Humans are better in comparing two outputs.
 Humans are not that great at writing annoations.
 - During annotation, the model has the potential to explore into writing trajectories that even the